-The Company's related parties include its subsidiaries and key management personnel and their close family members.
-Unless otherwise stated, none of the transactions incorporate special terms and conditions and no guarantees were given or received.
+The Company's related parties include key management personnel and directors.
+Unless otherwise stated, none of the transactions incorporated special terms and conditions and no guarantees were given or received.
 Outstanding balances payable are usually settled in cash and relate to director fees.